jackvreeken/rtc-tools/doc/examples/optimization/pumped_hydropower_system.rst

   :pyobject: PumpStorage.path_constraints
   :lineno-match:

-Variable nominals can be set in the modelica model file, or via the varaible_nominal definition.
+Variable nominals can be set in the OpenModelica model file, or via the variable_nominal definition.
-This can be useful if you want you variable nominal to depend on a non-fixed value.
-Here the power_nominal caluclated in the ``pre`` is set to be the nominal for the staes ``TotalGeneratingPower`` and ``TurbinePower``.
+This can be useful when a variable nominal depends on a non-fixed value.
+Here the power_nominal caluclated in the ``pre`` is set to be the nominal for the states ``TotalGeneratingPower`` and ``TurbinePower``.

 .. literalinclude:: ../../../examples/pumped_hydropower_system/src/example.py